ian-fisher-developer/playground/katas/README.md

 # Katas

+Simple test-driven-development exercises.

-Simple exercises, practicing test-driven-development discipline, even in the most trivial cases.
+Practicing these can help maintain TDD discipline, even in the most trivial cases.